Yield Optimizer Stack Adapt

 5 Family-Friendly Adventures You'll Only Find in El Paso

 Planning your next family vacation?
 It can sometimes be a challenge to go somewhere with something for everyone.
-Yet with its first-rate zoo, variety of engaging things to see and do for kids of all ages, and majestic landscapes, El Paso is the perfect destination for your next getaway.
-Set at the feet of the Franklin Mountains, the possibilities in the Sun City of Texas are limitless.
-Read on to discover some of El Paso’s top family-friendly adventures, then plan your visit here.
+Yet with its first-rate zoo, variety of engaging things to see and do for kids of all ages, and majestic desert landscapes, El Paso is the perfect destination for your next getaway.
+Set at the foot of the Franklin Mountains in far West Texas—where the Chihuahuan Desert meets the Rio Grande and the Mexican border—the possibilities in the Sun City are limitless.
+Read on to discover some of El Paso’s top family-friendly adventures, then plan your next visit here.

-Tour Texas Travel Tip: El Paso’s ideal location puts it an unforgettable day trip from some of the Southwest’s most amazing places, including Big Bend National Park, Carlsbad Caverns National Park, and White Sands National Park.
+Tour Texas Travel Tip: El Paso’s ideal location makes it an unforgettable day trip near some of the Southwest’s most amazing places, including Big Bend National Park, Carlsbad Caverns National Park, and White Sands National Park.
 Learn more here.

 Take a Walk on the Wild Side

 No matter how old your kids are, a day at the zoo offers plenty of things to see and do for all ages.
 While zoos are common, the El Paso Zoo stands alone.
-Wander through this 35-acre park and you’ll encounter animals from Africa, Asia, and the Americas representing more than 220 species, including alligators, lions, giraffes, Asian elephants, and a critically endangered Amur leopard.
+Wander through this 35-acre park and you’ll encounter animals from Africa, Asia, and the Americas representing more than 220 species, including alligators, lions, giraffes, and the newest addition of South American Magellanic penguins!

 With so much to see and do, the El Paso Zoo offers the kinds of immersive and educational experiences that make it a fantastic place to visit with your family.